-- i.
-Opening Remarks

-- ii.
-Recognize Board Members and Roles

-- iii.
-Committee Reports

-- iv.
-Recommendations

-- v.
-Next Steps

-- vi.
-Adjourn

-- b.
-What is at the core of these problems?

-- c.
-Is it systemic or functional?

-- d.
-Are the problems addressed by the Board recommendations?

-- e.
-What are the ethical issues?

-- 2) Review Insert RE-2: Guiding Principles of Rotary.

-- a.
-4 Way Test

-- i.
-Would using the 4 Way Test change any of the recommendations?

-- ii.
-Would making the 4 Way Test the measuring stick during committee and Board meetings have changed the course of the discussions?

-- b.
-Rotary Code of Conduct

-- i.
-Discuss and determine how your section applies to the ABC Manufacturing Company's issues.

-- ii.
-Is the Rotary Code of Contact section reviewed by your group relevant to your work or civic challenges today?

-- 3) What kind of vocational service activities could be done in your club to promote Rotary Ideals and Ethics?
+- 2) Review Insert RE-2: Guiding Principles of Rotary. - a.
+4 Way Test - i.
+Would using the 4 Way Test change any of the recommendations? - ii.
+What ethical issues were raised in your small group discussions? - b.
+Rotary Code of Conduct - i.
+Discuss and determine how the Rotary Code of Conduct applies to the issues discussed in your small group. - ii.
+Is the Rotary Code of Conduct relevant to your work or civic challenges today? - 3) What kind of vocational service activities could be done in your club to promote Rotary Ideals and Ethics?